garrandall/popular-music-data/tracks/can-t-help-myself-gerald-levert.md

 Do me a favor girl give me your trust
 I've had time to think it over
 And if you think that I'm letting you go
-Baby you must be crazy I'm gonna let you
+Baby you must be crazy I'm gonna let you know
-Know

-Repeat Chorus two times

 I ain't trying to find nobody
 To take the place of you